 - Australia and New Zealand still export the majority of the merino wool that is made today.

 What Makes it Stand Out

 Merino wool is an extremely fine fabric that is soft to the skin.

 The fabric can be worn for a long period of time without washing as it is naturally antibacterial.

 Blankets, bedsheets, comforters, etc.

 How to Judge the Authenticity

-- You can also wash your merino wool items by hand.
-Soak the item in cold water with a mild, wool-specific detergent.
+- You also have the option of hand washing your merino wool goods.
+Soak the item in cold water using a gentle detergent that is designed for wool.

-- Do not put any merino wool items in the dryer, as they will shrink.
+- Do not put any things made of merino wool in the dryer since doing so will cause them to shrink.

-- Set the iron on the Wool, Medium or 2-dot heat setting.
+- Adjust the temperature of the iron to the wool, medium, or 2-dot setting.